E. C. Matthews

-Elbert Clark Matthews (born October 3, 1995) is an American professional basketball player.
+Elbert Clark Matthews (born October 3, 1995) is an American professional basketball player who plays for Sheffield Sharks of the Super League Basketball (SLB).
 He played college basketball for the Rhode Island Rams where he was a Second-team All-Atlantic 10 in 2015.

 High school career

-He was born in Detroit, Michigan and attended Romulus High School.
+He was born in Detroit, Michigan and attended Romulus High School where he played for head coach Nate Oats.
 As a senior, Matthews averaged 17.5 points, 7.2 rebounds, and 2.5 assists per game and led Romulus to a state title.
 He was a 4 star recruit who committed to Rhode Island.

 College career

 As a freshman, Matthews averaged 14.3 points per game and was named A-10 rookie of the year.
 He increased his points production to 16.9 per game as a sophomore and led Rhode Island to the NIT.
 He was named to the Second Team All-Atlantic 10.
 In his junior season, he suffered a season-ending injury to his right knee in the first game.
 He credits the injury for teaching him how to live in the moment.

 As a redshirt junior, he was named to the Third Team All-Atlantic 10.
 Matthews averaged 14.9 points and 4.3 rebounds per game and was Most Outstanding Player of the A-10 tournament after leading Rhode Island to a title.
 In November 2017, he fractured his wrist and missed several games.
 He repeated on the Third Team All-Atlantic 10 as a senior.
 He led the Rams to an NCAA Tournament appearance and averaged 13.1 points per game.
 Matthews scored 23 points in his season-ending loss to Duke in the NCAA Tournament.